nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 **Use case: UC2 - Assigning members into a team**

-**Actor: Team Lead**
+**Actor: Tech Lead**

 **Prerequisites: A team exist**

 **MSS**

-1. Team Lead specified the name of the member to add into the team and name of team
+1. Tech Lead specifies the member to add into which team.
 2. EZLead add that member to the team.

 Step 1 and 2 is repeated until all members have been added

 **Extensions:**

 * 1a.
-Member with the same name already exists
+Member already assigned to the team

     * 1a1.
-EZLead throws an error signifying duplicate name
+EZLead throws an error signifying duplicate member

       Use case continues at step 1.

 * 1b.
-Member with specified name does not exist
+Member does not exist in the app

     * 1b1.
-EZLead throws an error signifying name does not exist
+EZLead throws an error signifying member does not exist

       Use case continues at step 1

 **Use case: UC3 - Deleting Team**

-**Actor: Team Lead**
+**Actor: Tech Lead**

 **Prerequisites: A team exist**